kadukeitor/messend/README.md

 # recho

-Light system to store user's custom operations.
+Light system to make RemoteECHO ( store messages in the cloud ).

 ## CLI